 - Some broken bones might tear through the skin, potentially requiring surgery and causing scarring.
 When this occurs, medical costs might balloon according to the seriousness of the procedure.

 - In adults, the most common broken bones are in the arms and feet.

 - In addition to car accidents, most bones are broken in sports, falls, and fights.

-For analyzing how much your broken bone case is worth, it is important to realize that your economic damages will normally be higher than your non-economic damages.
+To analyze how much your broken bone case is worth, consider that your economic damages (tangible expenses, i.e., hospital bills) will normally be higher than your non-economic damages (pain and suffering).
 You will probably not experience significant pain and suffering or experience a different quality of life because of the car accident and subsequent broken bone.

 However, you might have substantial medical bills and lost wages because of what and how long it takes to heal.
-Therefore, when using our 5-step process to determine how much your car accident case is worth, keep in mind to emphasize these areas of damages over the others.
+Use our “car accident case worth page” to determine the worth of your case.

 - $1,175,000 awarded to the plaintiff during arbitration.
 The injured victim required surgical repair for a fractured collarbone and broken ribs after being involved in a collision after a car pulled in front of his motorcycle.

 - $1,100,000 jury verdict was awarded to the plaintiff.
 The injured victim suffered a severe hip fracture and a broken kneecap that both required surgical repairs.
 The jury agreed with the plaintiff that the defendant was driving negligently.

 - $1,000,000 jury verdict was awarded to the plaintiff.
 The injured victim suffered a broken thigh bone and filed a product liability lawsuit against the manufacturer claiming they were responsible for his damages.